zjsxwc/application-services/docs/rfcs/sync-manager.md

 * Query info/collections and pass this information to engines.

 * Manage interaction with the token server to obtain a token.
-As part of this, the manager needs to detect when an engine fails to use the token, generally due to a node reassignment mid sync.
-In this scenario, the manager will abort any pending syncs and reset itself, starting a new sync flow.
-Note also that this means the containing application will generally not need to see authentication errors from engines, only from the manager.
+As part of this, the manager needs to detect when an engine fails to use the token, either due to token expiry, or due to a node reassignment mid sync.
+The manager will attempt to fetch a new token, and if successful, re-start the sync of the failing engine.
+If that succeeds but the node has changed, the manager will perform a full reset and restart a sync flow for all engines.
+If obtaining the new token fails due to auth issues, it will signal to the containing app that it should take some auth action before it can continue.
+  (Note that the manager can help reduce instances of token expiry by ensuring the token is valid for some reasonable time before handing it to an engine)

 * Manage the "clients" collection - we probably can't ignore this any longer, especially for bookmarks (as desktop will send a wipe command on bookmark restore).
 This involves both communicating with the engine regarding commands targetting it, and accepting commands to be send to other devices.
-  Note however that it's not yet clear where these commands will originate from - eg, consider a bookmark restore - which point in this process will queue the wipe commands for other clients?).
+  Note however that outgoing commands are likely to not originate from a sync, but instead from other actions, such as "restore bookmarks".
+While the store *may* be involved in that (and thus able to queue the outgoing command), we should not assume that's always the case.
 Exactly how to manage this (eg, when we can assume the engine has processed the command?) are TBD.

 * Perform, or coordinate, the actual sync of the engines - from the containing app's POV, there's a single "sync now" entry-point.
 Exactly how the manager binds to engines is TBD.
-For example, a possible implementation is that a callback is registered with the sync manager.
 It's also likely that we will expose a way to sync a specific engine rather than "sync all".

 * Manage the fact that there may not be a 1:1 relationship between collections and sync engines.
-For example, it may be true in the future that a single engine uses multiple collections.
-A possible example is when we come to syncing "containers" - the history engine may then use 2 collections as part of a sync.
+For example, it may be true in the future that when we come to syncing "containers", the history engine might require 2 collections to sync.
+Note that this is subtly different from engines which happen to be closely related - while history and bookmarks, or addresses and credit-cards are related, each can be synced independently so are *not* examples of engines which would leverage this.

+  XXX - do we actually need this now?
+Should we ignore it and wait for a concrete use-case?
+If we support this in the future, we can probably still have sugar so that the common case of a 1:1 relationship doesn't need to deal with this.

+* It will manage the collection of telemetry from the engines and pass this info back to the app for submission.

 ## What the sync manager will not do